Josh Donaldson Player Props: Yankees vs. Mariners

-The New York Yankees, including Josh Donaldson (hitting .103 in his past 10 games, with two home runs, four walks and three RBI), battle starter Luis Castillo and the Seattle Mariners at Yankee Stadium, Wednesday at 7:05 PM ET.
+On Thursday, Josh Donaldson (.091 batting average in his past 10 games, with two home runs, three walks and three RBI) and the New York Yankees play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 7:05 PM ET.

 Josh Donaldson Game Info & Props vs. the Mariners